MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 As your defensive strength increases, the cost to the attacker increases and reduces the ROI of the attack effort.

 The attacker ROI model helps leaders understand that there are few absolutes.
-A security posture is never considered perfect nor impenetrable.
+A security posture is never considered perfect or impenetrable.
 However, there is a lot of opportunity for your organization to be strategic and prioritize your budget and resources.
 It’s additional incentive for your team of business leaders to work together to protect your organization.

 <!---